severalnines/docs/user-guide/dashboard.rst

 * MySQL Cluster (NDB)
 * MongoDB ReplicaSet
 * MongoDB Shards
+* PostgreSQL Replication

-There are some prerequisites that need to be fulfilled prior to the deployment:
+There are prerequisites that need to be fulfilled prior to the deployment:

 * Verify that sudo is working properly if you are using a non-root user.
-* Passwordless SSH is configured correctly from ClusterControl node to all database nodes.
+* Passwordless SSH is configured from ClusterControl node to all database nodes.

 For more details, refer to the `Requirement <../requirements.html>`_ section.
 Each time you create a database cluster, ClusterControl will trigger a job under *ClusterControl > Activity > Jobs*.
 You can see the progress and status under this page.

 MySQL Replication
 `````````````````

 Deploys a new MySQL Replication.
 The database cluster will be automatically added into ClusterControl once deployed.
 Minimum of two nodes is required.
-The first node in the list is the master.
+Starting from version 1.4.0, it's possible to setup a master-master replication from scratch under 'Define Topology' tab.
 You can add more slaves later after the deployment completes.
-Starting from version 1.4.0, it's possible to setup a master-master replication from scratch under 'Define Topology' tab.

 ..
-Caution:: ClusterControl sets read_only=1 on all slaves but a priviledged user (SUPER) can still write to a slave.
+Caution:: ClusterControl sets ``read_only=1`` on all slaves but a priviledged user (SUPER) can still write to a slave (except for MySQL version that supports ``super_read_only``).

-1) SSH Settings
+1) General & SSH Settings
-'''''''''''''''
+''''''''''''''''''''''''''

 * **SSH User**
 	- Specify root if you have root credentials.